-- 1. Writing Fiction: A Guide to Narrative Craft, 8th Edition by Janet Burroway - 2.
-Coursepack - 3.
-Circle Mirror Transformation, Annie Baker
+-Writing Fiction: A Guide to Narrative Craft, 8th Edition by Janet Burroway -Stories given to you in class.

 Course Objectives:

 - 1. To leave this course writing better than you did when you entered. - 2.
 To leave this course reading better than you did when you entered. - 3.
 To write fiction with more precision, force, and surprise than before.